ncla/LoungeDestroyer/README.md

 To open console for Chrome, hit F12 (developers mode) and select Console tab.

-To open console for Firefox, hit F12 (developers mode) and select Console tab, to filter log messages only, toggle on "JS" and "Logging" buttons shown in image below:
+To open console for Firefox, hit F12 (developers mode) and select Console tab.
+To filter log messages only, toggle on "JS" and "Logging" buttons, like shown in image below:
 ![Toggle JS and Logging](http://puu.sh/ax7MR/e8641ac1ac.png)